rails/rails/guides/source/action_controller_overview.md

 whitelisting problems.
 However you can easily mix the API with your own code to adapt to your situation.

-Imagine a scenario where you want to whitelist an attribute containing a hash with any keys.
-Using strong parameters you can't allow a hash with any keys but you can use a simple assignment to get the job done:
+Imagine a scenario where you have parameters representing a product name and a hash of arbitrary data associated with that product, and you want to whitelist the product name attribute but also the whole data hash.
+The strong parameters API doesn't let you directly whitelist the whole of a nested hash with any keys, but you can use a simple assignment to get the job done:

 ```ruby
 def product_params